Search the Health Library

 - Referral to appropriate and accessible services and resources

-SAP services are private and confidential, in accordance with state law and University policies.
-All registered Johns Hopkins University School of Medicine students and their immediate family members are eligible for SAP services, and there is no cost for utilizing SAP services.
+JHSAP services are private and confidential, in accordance with state law and University policies.
+All registered Johns Hopkins University School of Medicine students and their immediate family members are eligible for JHSAP services, and there is no cost for utilizing JHSAP services.
 There may be fees associated with the other services and resources to which individuals may be referred, though health insurance usually defrays the cost of such care.

-The SAP clinical staff is comprised of experienced mental health professionals, including psychologists, social workers, substance abuse counselors, and physicians.
+The JHSAP clinical staff is comprised of experienced mental health professionals, including psychologists, social workers, and professional counselors substance.

 Some concerns that we can help you with include: